tim1e9/artificial_dreams/my_first_mcp_server.md

-# I Wrote My First MCP Server.
-In 2003.
+# Did I Write My First MCP Server in 2003?

 ## Something New is Afoot...
 When I first heard about the MCP Protocol (https://github.com/modelcontextprotocol), I got really